Feedback Guidance of Diffusion Models: Feedback Guidance

+The additive assumption can be seen as less restrictive than the multiplicative one as it allows the learned conditional distribution $p_{\theta,t}(\bx_t|c)$ to be non-zero in regions where the true conditional distribution $p_t(\bx_t|c)$ is zero, a feat the multiplicative assumption is incapable of.
+Due to the joint training pipeline, and the fact that training pairs often contain more than a single element, such an overlap of the learned distributions is in practice highly likely.
+Assuming a well-modeled unconditional distribution, i.e. \(p_{\theta,t}(\bx_t) \approx p_{t}(\bx_t)\), this implies sampling:

 In other words, we propose removing a portion of the unconditional distribution from the modeled conditional before sampling.
-This, similarly to the approach taken in CFG, helps strengthen the conditioning signal, as regions that do not satisfy $c$ are pushed towards zero-likelihood.\\ Of key interest for sampling is the score function of the underlying conditional distribution $\nabla_x \log p(x|c)$, which can be derived using the chain rule:
+This, similarly to the approach taken in CFG, helps strengthen the conditioning signal, as regions that do not satisfy $c$ are pushed towards zero-likelihood.\\ Of key interest for sampling is the score function of the underlying conditional distribution $\nabla_x \log p_t(x|c)$, which can be derived using the chain rule\footnote{A detailed derivation is provided in Appendix \ref{Appendix: Detailed derivation of FBG}}:

-with as guidance scale
+with as guidance scale: